Cobraeti/docker-pyload/README.md

  * Don't forget to leave the user management script with choice 4 (Quit) or users won't be added

 #### Downloads folder
-The default folder for downloads is `/opt/pyload/Downloads`and must stay like that.
-If you need to change the destination folder for downloads, only change the volume mapping when creating the container (ex: `$ docker create --name pyLoad -v <NEW FOLDER>:/pyload/downloads ...`)
+The default folder for downloads is `/downloads`and must stay like that.
+If you need to change the destination folder for downloads, only change the volume mapping when creating the container (eg: `$ docker create --name pyLoad -v <NEW FOLDER>:/downloads ...`)

 #### Remote control
 If you are planning to activate this option, just add a port mapping for the dedicated port with `-p 7227:7227` and when pyload is up, just activate the remote control in the dedicated config menu (Top right corner > Config tab > General tab > Menu tab > Remote > Activated > on)

+#### SSL
+The container was packed with all requirements (obviously except for GUI...), so you just have to add a volume mapping to a folder containing your certificate and key with `-v </path/to/your/ssl/folder>:/ssl` and configure SSL in the dedicated config menu (Top right corner > Config tab > General tab > Menu tab > SSL)